AdanJSuarez/form3/README.md

 - The unit tests are located in each module.
 - The integration tests are in a specific folder called `integration`.

-My tests (integration) include "contract" checking.
+My tests in the integration folder include "contract" checking.
+It could be seen as a combination of integration and contract testing.

 **Important note:** During the developing I found some discrepancies between the Documentation and the behavior of the fake API, therefore some tests fail.
 All integration tests are documented with the expected behavior.